itszybird/Chuseino-impact/README.md

 # Chuseino-impact
 I am working on a game that is being developed using Unreal 5.5.

+Soo.. ummm the Project source Files are too large to upload I can't put it in GitHub😵‍💫

 This is a project for school during grade 12 computer programming.
 I was asked to create an inquiry project, so I decided to make an open-world-based game, almost like Genshin Impact

 Though I was approaching the deadline, I didn't finish the project, so this is all I have for now.